Subscribe to updates

 Educational Inclusion and Partnerships

-- Support the development of a targeted Improvement Plan that draws together findings from this analysis and the Alternative Provision (AP) Review, with a focus on early intervention, relational practice and reducing the need for exclusion and/or movement into EHE.
+This report provided an overview and analysis of inclusion across North Northamptonshire's education system, focusing on attendance, exclusions, and Elective Home Education (EHE).
+The committee noted the findings, particularly trends in attendance, persistent absence, suspensions, permanent exclusions, and EHE.
+They supported the development of a targeted Improvement Plan that draws together findings from this analysis and the Alternative Provision (AP) Review, with a focus on early intervention, relational practice, and reducing the need for exclusion or movement into EHE.

 Virtual School Head Annual Report 2024/2025

-The report highlighted key strengths, including high compliance and quality in Personal Education Plans (PEPs), rigorous quality assurance processes, positive practitioner support to settings, and strong partnerships with Educational Psychology Services.
-The Virtual School has also made progress in streamlining internal systems, exploring the use of Power BI2 and AI for data analysis, and enhancing multiagency collaboration.
+The committee reviewed the annual report from the Virtual School Head, Charlotte Franks, which detailed the Virtual School's statutory duties, operational structure, activities, and performance outcomes for children in care.
+Key strengths highlighted included high compliance and quality in Personal Education Plans (PEPs), rigorous quality assurance processes, and strong partnerships with Educational Psychology Services.
+The report also noted progress in streamlining internal systems, exploring the use of Power BI and AI for data analysis, and enhancing multi-agency collaboration.

-The committee resolved to request that officers provide an update in 12 months with clear metrics and timelines and share best practice/learning across the Council, as well as with external partners.
+The committee requested that officers provide an update in 12 months with clear metrics and timelines, and share best practice and learning across the Council and with external partners.

 Children, Young Person & Education Scrutiny Committee - Work Programme